 4. ACQUIRE THE POS MACHINE

-You can get a POS machine through a bank or an agent; if you intend to work with a bank, you must operate a corporate account with the bank while in some you must have a current account.
-The problem with working with banks is that some banks will give you monthly targets to meet.
+You can get a POS machine through a bank or an agent; if you intend to work with a bank, you must operate a corporate account with the bank while in some bank, you must have a current account.
+The problem with working with banks is that must banks will give you monthly targets to meet.
 Some banks that issue POS include GTbank, Access Bank, Zenith Bank, Ecobank, First Bank, etc.

 Areas where you can set up a POS Business.